Difference Between Criminology vs Criminal justice vs Forensic science

 Even though these options typically only offer a broad overview of what forensics is and the value it adds to criminal investigation proceedings rather than in-depth scientific training, schools occasionally offer forensic science as a concentration for students pursuing criminal justice degrees.

-As an alternative, students majoring in forensic science can choose to focus on topics like DNA, genetics, serology, toxicology, pathology, and death investigation.
-The majority of these concentrations give students a thorough understanding of particular scientific procedures that they can apply to a variety of career paths.
+Students majoring in forensic science have the option to pursue various concentrations within the field.
+One of these alternatives is to focus on topics such as DNA, genetics, serology, toxicology, pathology, and death investigation.
+Each of these concentrations provides students with a comprehensive understanding of specific scientific procedures, which can be applied to a wide range of career paths.

 Possible career paths